ahmedsaidd7710/mr_thanos/README.md

 Tanaos  project for python

 ## Description
-This project uses jupter notebook and os, random and time modules
+This project uses jupter notebook and os, random